barisozmen/vibe-coding-game/prompts.md

 your solution worked, but now, the player seem a bit above of the surface. why this is happening?
 I want him to be just above the terrain, not about 1-2 meters above

+improve the collision system so that if the player collides with LowPoly objects, it bounces back from it.
+Right now, the player can pass through trees, buildings, and other added objects